penguian/glucat/INSTALL.md

  ./gfft_test/gfft_test 11
  ./transforms/transforms 8
 ```

-The sample timing test results in `./test_runtime` are from programs
+The sample timing test results are organized in target-specific directories:
-built and run using the configure command:
+* `./test_runtime.x86-64` (for AMD/Intel x86-64 platforms)
+* `./test_runtime.aarch64` (for ARM64/Apple Silicon platforms)

+The directory `./test_runtime` is a symlink pointing to the appropriate architecture-specific directory.
+The sample outputs were generated using:

 ```
 ./configure